 - 1.1.
 This business plan covers the next term of the Partnership from 2012-2017.
 It builds on the resilience demonstrated over the last five and continues to use and develop the skills and expertise of the staff to deliver a wide range of services for customers and maximise income streams. - 1.2.
 Since the challenges of the economic recession began in 2008, the Partnership has demonstrated a high degree of flexibility in mitigating a great deal of the financial pressure, caused by the reduction in the construction market, by being able to change working practices of staff and increasing the offer to customers. - 1.3.
 The next five year period is unlikely to show much growth with predictions of a likely fall in 2012, stabilisation in 2013 and possible growth of 4%-5% in 2014/15. - 1.4.
 In order to maintain a balanced budget it is important to supplement income from the Building Regulation charges with other income streams such as the consultancy and regularisation budgets.
 The decline in complex projects has had a direct effect on the level of work coming through the consultancy from external customers.
 Therefore a concerted effort to expand the internal market, with continued support from the three Partner Authorities, is paramount in maintaining income and increasing the diversification of roles of staff. - 1.5.
 New legislation to further strengthen the enforcement powers of Local Authorities is proposed for 2013/14 and this will offer greater opportunities to drive out "cowboy builders" and improve general building standards especially in the domestic market. - 1.6.
 Investment in IT is key to increasing efficiency and giving greater opportunities for customers to interface with the Partnership.
 Development will allow applicants to track applications, carry out historical research on their property and will give the opportunity for mobile working.
 This will improve the inspection service still further, recording data in real time and delivery on increased number of inspections per officer per day. - 1.7.
-There will be an opportunity to re-examine the case for the consultancy becoming a Local Authority Company which will be important when there is a recovery in the construction industry as it will allow greater flexibility in resourcing an increase in demand. - 1.8.
+When the economic conditions have improved further legal advice will be sort to reconsider the case for the consultancy operating through a different delivery vehicle so as to allow greater flexibility in resourcing an increase in demand. - 1.8.
 During this next five year period the Partnership will have to relocate, as the lease on our current accommodation will end in March 2015.
 This, together with the possibilities from mobile working will allow us to reduce our office accommodation and therefore costs.
-The most recent customer questionnaire revealed that our present location is popular so any decision on a move away from the Maritime area will have to be properly examined, however, better connectivity through the IT system may reduce foot fall in reception.
+The most recent customer questionnaire revealed that our present location is popular so any decision on a move away from the Maritime area will have to be properly examined, however, better connectivity through the IT system may reduce foot fall in reception. - 1.9.

-- 1.9.
 An important area for consideration is the opportunity to expand the Partnership so as to encompass additional authorities.
-Discussions with Tonbridge and Malling is ongoing and possible changes to service delivery in a number of other authorities over the next few years may offer further potential partners. - 1.10.The next phase of the Partnership will not only consolidate the successes of the past five years but continue the expansion of services, staff development and improved customer service which the investment of the three Partner Authorities has allowed.
+Discussions with Tonbridge and

+- Malling is ongoing and possible changes to service delivery in a number of other authorities over the next few years may offer further potential partners. - 1.10.
+The next phase of the Partnership will not only consolidate the successes of the past five years but continue the expansion of services, staff development and improved customer service which the investment of the three Partner Authorities has allowed.